benpastel/trees/README.md

 (2) use Laplacian smoothing on the leaf weights
 (3) re-bin frequently and semi-randomly

 With better regularization, it becomes practical to use TRINARY trees.
-This has a bit better accuracy XGBoost and LightGBM on most of my (extremely crude) benchmarks.
+This has a bit better accuracy XGBoost and LightGBM on most of my (crude) benchmarks.

-See #implementation-tricks below for more details.

 ## Installation
 TODO: